Stem-cell therapy: Heart

-Stem cells are studied in people with severe heart disease.
+In 2012, stem cells were studied in people with severe heart disease.
 The work by Bodo-Eckehard Strauer was discredited by identifying hundreds of factual contradictions.
 Among several clinical trials reporting that adult stem cell therapy is safe and effective, actual evidence of benefit has been reported from only a few studies.
-Some preliminary clinical trials achieved only modest improvements in heart function following use of bone marrow stem cell therapy.
+Some preliminary clinical trials achieved only modest improvements in heart function following the use of bone marrow stem cell therapy.

-Stem-cell therapy for treatment of myocardial infarction usually makes use of autologous bone-marrow stem cells, but other types of adult stem cells may be used, such as adipose-derived stem cells.
+Stem-cell therapy for the treatment of myocardial infarction usually makes use of autologous bone marrow stem cells, but other types of adult stem cells may be used, such as adipose-derived stem cells.